 Whatever the reason, taking Windows with you is still an option.
 As long as you have access to a display, a keyboard and mouse, you’ll be able to stay productive wherever you are.

 Windows 10 has several portability options available, which we’re going to look at below.
 While none of these is a complete replacement for your desktop or laptop, they’re ideal for use in cybercafes, for hot-desking, or even in libraries.
+If you need on-the-go access to a browser and not much else, consider carrying one of these top portable browsers on a USB drive.

 Method 1: Windows to Go